Trust and Security is Important to us!

 Affiliate Managers, Agencies

 • Brand bidding protects a majority of brand search traffic.
 Advertisers receive a large portion of their traffic from branded searches.
-One of our clients, a well-known travel brand, shared that by sponsoring their brand terms they were able to capture two-thirds of the paid search clicks generated by those branded keywords.
-In other words, if this client were not to sponsor its brand, then it would be giving up 66% of the clicks on its brand terms to competitors.
+One of our clients, a well-known travel brand, shared that they could capture two-thirds of the paid search clicks generated by those branded keywords.
+If this client did not support its brand, it would give up 66% of the clicks on its brand terms to competitors.

 • Clicks decrease rapidly with more competition.
 Our data shows that brand owners can lose 50% of their click potential as competition increases.